 In a nutshell:

-I’m a PhD student in Languages, Literatures and Cultures at McGill University and Sorbonne-Université, with a concentration in Hispanic and Lusophone studies.
+I’m a PhD candidate in Languages, Literatures and Cultures at McGill University and Sorbonne-Université, with a concentration in Hispanic and Lusophone studies.
 I also work as a research coordinator, writer and translator (English-French-Portuguese).

 In a few more words: